TinaTangTingting/Eclipse/README.md

 `--outdir` (Default: ../results)
 Directory to save the models and results

+`--todos_dir` (Default: ../results/)
+Directory to save the todo tasks for all experiments

 `--test_dataset` (Default: None)
 Test on this dataset, used for Twitch